Bee-Lab/BeelabRecaptcha2Bundle/docs/index.md

     secret: '%env(APP_RECAPTCHA_SECRET)%'
 ```

-You should define `APP_RECAPTCHA_SITE_KEY` and `APP_RECAPTCHA_SECRET` in your environment variabiles.
+You should define `APP_RECAPTCHA_SITE_KEY` and `APP_RECAPTCHA_SECRET` in your environment variables.

-Since you cannot use a CAPTCHA in a test, you also should add following lines in your test configuration:
+Since you cannot use a CAPTCHA in a test, you also should add the following lines in your test configuration:

 ```yaml
 # config/packages/test/beelab_recaptcha2.yaml